 Kapoor lies at the end of the Galloping Goose Regional Trail and along the Sooke River past Sooke Potholes Regional Park.
 Numerous old trails and roads wind through the property, which includes almost two kilometres of riverfront land.
-The park currently has no facilities.

 - Remnants of 19th century logging and gold mining operations

 - Habitat for golden and bald eagles, as well as black-tailed deer, northern alligator lizards, red squirrels, and pileated woodpeckers

 - Northern terminus for the Galloping Goose Regional Trail

 The park is adjacent to the historic site of Leechtown, a mid-19th century gold mining town, and is the site of former railway logging operations.
 Kapoor is dedicated by the Kapoor family in memory of "pioneer lumberman and visionary" Kapoor Singh Siddoo (1885-1964).

 Today, no standing structures remain, although relic mining and logging equipment lies throughout the area.
 That and Kapoor's second growth forest are a testament to the industry that once flourished in these woods.